DFHack modding guide¶

 Ok, you’re all set up!
 Now, let’s take a look at an example

---@ module = true -- The above line is required for reqscript to work function onLoad() -- global variables are exported -- do initialization here end -- this is an internal function: local functions/variables -- are not exported local function usedByOnTick(unit) -- ... end function onTick() -- exported for _,unit in ipairs(df.global.world.units.all) do usedByOnTick(unit) end end
+--@ module = true function onLoad() -- global variables are exported -- do initialization here end -- this is a local function: local functions/variables -- are not accessible to other scripts. local function usedByOnTick(unit) -- ... end function onTick() -- exported for _,unit in ipairs(df.global.world.units.all) do usedByOnTick(unit) end end

 The reqscript function reloads scripts that have changed, so you can modify your scripts while DF is running and just disable/enable your mod to load the changes into your ongoing game!